The History Of Cufflinks

 Cufflinks have been popular for centuries, first emerging in the late 17th century during King Louis XIV of France’s reign.
 Their history is inextricable from the shirt’s, which men have been wearing since the invention of woven fabric in 5,000 BC.
 Traditionally the shirt was considered an undergarment, therefore showing a shirtsleeve would be regarded as improper; however, attitudes changed over time, and a need to fasten shirt cuffs emerged.

 Although styles and manufacturing methods have changed, the underlying form remained the same: a tunic opened to the front with sleeves and collar.
-This article charts the history of one of men’s most iconic fashion staples: the cufflink.
+This article charts the history of one of the most iconic men’s jewellery pieces: the cufflink.

 Before the cufflink’s invention, shirt cuffs were fastened with ribbon or string.
 However, in the later years of Louis XIV’s reign, fashionable gentlemen began using pairs of buttons – often painted with miniatures of loved ones or a notable figure – joined by a small chain to fasten their sleeves.
 Cufflinks continued to be worn by fashion-conscious Europeans of high society throughout the 18th century.